Chinelonweke/mongodb-eduhub-project/docs/performance_analysis.md

 | U009           | 150.0          |
 | U011           | 0.0            |

+# Instructor U010 has generated the highest revenue at \$700, followed by U013 with \$550, while U011 generated no revenue.

 # 4. Advanced Analytics

 ### Monthly enrollment trends
 | Year-Month | Total Enrollments |
 | ---------- | ----------------- |
 | None-None  | 15                |

+# The enrollment data shows a total of 15 enrollments, but the year and month information is not available.

 ### Most popular course categories
 | Category         | Total Enrollments |